Calhoun Hotel: History

 Scott Calhoun was born in Port Townsend, Washington, in 1874, one of nine children to Dr. & Mrs. George Villars Calhoun, who came to Washington State in 1865 from New Brunswick, Canada via Maine.
 The family first settled in Port Angeles to take charge of the Marine Hospital, which George soon relocated back to Port Townsend, where it and the customs house had been forcibly removed from several years before.
 The family moved to Seattle in 1876 where George opened a private practice in Pioneer Square.
 In 1879 the family relocated again to La Conner where they all remained until returning to a very different Seattle in 1896.

-Meanwhile, the young Scott Calhoun had relocated to California to study law at the new Stanford University where he was among the first class to graduate in 1892.
+Meanwhile, the young Scott Calhoun had gone to California to study law at the new Stanford University where he was among the first class to graduate in 1892.
 He would spend the next few years going back and forth between Seattle and San Francisco, establishing a law office in the Starr-Boyd Building on First Avenue.
-Spurred on by accounts of the Klondike Gold Rush from his brother, Scott relocated to Seattle for good and soon began acquiring real estate in the city as well as pursuing an attorney position in city government.
+Spurred on by accounts of the Klondike Gold Rush from his brother, Scott returned to Seattle for good and soon began acquiring real estate in the city as well as pursuing an attorney position in city government.
 He was appointed City Tax Attorney in 1904 and by 1905 was named city Corporation Counsel where he proved himself as an influential and popular public speaker.
 In this position he became involved in many of the ordinances surrounding the multiple regrading and rezoning projects happening around the city at the time, affecting thousands of properties in the city, including his own.